sqwiggle/sqwiggle-api-documentation/overview/libraries.md

 ## Ruby
 We've written a [fantastic gem](https://github.com/sqwiggle/sqwiggle-ruby) for you Ruby-heads out there.
 It wraps all of the current API functionality in the familiar ActiveRecord style.
 Check out the github page for installation instructions.

-## ObjectiveC
+## ObjectiveC (iOS-Only)
-Our [ObjectiveC SDK](https://github.com/sqwiggle/sqwiggle-ios-sdk) is a work in progress that isn't quite ready for prime time.
-We're accepting contributions if you want to help out!
+Our [ObjectiveC SDK](https://github.com/sqwiggle/sqwiggle-ios-sdk) is ready to rock!
+It's readily available on [Cocoapods](http://cocoapods.org/?q=Sqwigg) for easy integration into your project. <b>NOTE:</b> OS X is not officially supported just yet, but [we have plans to change that](https://github.com/sqwiggle/sqwiggle-ios-sdk/issues/24).

 ## PHP
 Isern Palaus has written a great [SDK for PHP](https://github.com/ipalaus/sqwiggle-php-sdk) that makes interacting with the Sqwiggle API as easy as pie.
 Check out the github page for installation instructions.